2010 Porsche 997 GT3

-Arrived back in South Florida and my good friends were away in Georgia so I was able to stay at their place while I sorted out the next part of my life.
+Arrived back in South Florida and my good friends were away in Georgia.
+I was able to stay at their place while I sorted out the next part of my life.
 With no permanent home, I can choose to do or go anywhere.
-I checked in with Orbit Racing and discussed the plans for the 993.
+I checked in with Orbit Racing and discussed plans for the 993.
 Needless to say, more money to be spent and more time.
 Still under budget so all good with me.
 It meant one option of jumping in that car and heading north to Toronto and then across to Vancouver was not going to happen.
 Something for another year.

-This left me with either hanging out in Florida or jumping in the GT3 and going for a drive.
+This left me with either hanging out in Florida or jumping in the Porsche 997 GT3 and going for a drive.
 I didn’t drive it much in 2017 and only for a few days in 2018 between selling the 2006 BMW M3 and leaving for Australia.
 A quick message to a mate in Charlotte, North Carolina and I was in the car heading north with no plan other than to maybe get back to Nashville and make it a big circle through five states.
 Counting Kentucky it was six.

-Managed to catch up with a mate from Australia who was over visiting his family just outside Charleston, South Carolina.
+Managed to catch up with another mate from Australia who was over visiting his family just outside Charleston, South Carolina.
 I like this area and whilst I didn’t get much of a look around this visit, I will return.

 A few nights at a mate’s place in Myrtle Beach bought back a few memories.
 I stayed here in late 2012/early 2013 in the dead of winter.
 It was the first time I had ever woken up to snow on the ground.
 Still the only time.
 After a couple of months I was ready to leave and ran back to Florida.
 This time around it was summer so much warmer.
 They met me there for the weekend and then we headed back on the Sunday evening, bound for Charlotte.